AutomaApp/documentation/docs/blocks/javascript-code.md

 Execute your javascript code on the website.

 ## Timeout
 Javascript code execution timeout, default to 20000ms (20 seconds).
-The next block will be executed when it reaches the timeout.
+If it reaches the timeout, the workflow will continue to execute the next block.

 ## JavaScript Code
-Write your javascript code in the editor.
 There're several built-in functions that you can call within the code.

 ### `automaNextBlock(data)`
 To tell the workflow to continue to execute the next block.